paradoxicalsphere/Cardano-Improvement-Proposals/constitution/AIConstitution.md

 # Constitution of the Cardano Blockchain (by [ChatGPT](https://openai.com/chatgpt/))

 <blockquote>
-  Currently, <a href="https://docs.intersectmbo.org/cardano/cardano-governance/cardano-constitution/draft-cardano-constitution/drafting-the-constitution-constitutional-workshops">Intersect</a>, in close collaboration with members and steered by the Cardano Civics Committee, is supporting and facilitating in-person Constitutional Workshops held in cities around the world from August to October this year.
-The workshops are designed with two objectives:
+  <p>Currently, <a href="https://docs.intersectmbo.org/cardano/cardano-governance/cardano-constitution/draft-cardano-constitution/drafting-the-constitution-constitutional-workshops">Intersect</a>, in close collaboration with members and steered by the Cardano Civics Committee, is supporting and facilitating in-person Constitutional Workshops held in cities around the world from August to October this year.
+The workshops are designed with two objectives:</p>
   <br></br>

   <ul>